elastic/kibana/x-pack/plugins/alerting/README.md

 **alertInstanceFactory(id)**

 One service passed in to alert types is an alert instance factory.
 This factory creates instances of alerts and must be used in order to fire actions.
-The id you give to the alert instance factory is a unique identifyer to the alert instance (ex: server identifier if the instance is about the server).
-The instance factory will use this identifier to retrieve state of previous instances with the same id.
-These instances support state persisting between alert type execution but will clear out once the alert instance stops firing.
+The id you give to the alert instance factory is a unique identifier to the alert instance (ex: server identifier if the instance is about the server).
+The instance factory will use this identifier to retrieve the state of previous instances with the same id.
+These instances support state persisting between alert type execution, but will clear out once the alert instance stops firing.

 This factory returns an instance of `AlertInstance`.
 The alert instance class has the following methods, note that we have removed the methods that you shouldn't touch.